SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 ### Please note the following when working with the mock API:
 * The mock API stores submissions in memory but does not persist to disk.
 When you stop the Node.js process for the API any previously submitted comments will be gone.
 * The mock API is not pre-seeded with comments.
-The `GET` request will not return any comments unless and until you have submitted comments.
+The `GET` request will not return any comments until you have submitted comments.
 ## Technical Requirements
 1. Please use React Hooks and React Redux Hooks.
 2. The comments should be stored in Redux, not the local state of the components.